ZacharieALES/porta-java/README.md

 ### How to define a polytope?
 1. Provide a linear formulation: the polytope will correspond to the convex hull of its feasible integer solutions.

 &nbsp;&nbsp;**Advantage**: usually easier to write;
 2. Provide a set of integer points: the polytope will directly correspond to their convex hull.

 &nbsp;&nbsp;**Advantage**: usually quicker (it may be long for porta to find the integer points associated to a formulation).

-### How define a polytope by providing a linear formulation?
+#### How define a polytope by providing a linear formulation?
 There are two ways of providing a linear formulation

-#### 1/2 - Providing a formulation from an LP file
+##### 1/2 - Providing a formulation from an LP file
 The easiest way to provide a formulation is to import a [CPLEX lp file](http://lpsolve.sourceforge.net/5.1/CPLEX-format.htm) using the LPReader class :

 	LPReader formulation = new LPReader("myformulation.lp");

+&nbsp;&nbsp;**Drawback**: it may not be convenient to generate an lp file for each instance you want to study.
+In that case you can use an *AbstractFormulation* that will directly read your input files.

-#### 2/2 - Defining a formulation by extending the class AbstractFormulation
+##### 2/2 - Defining a formulation by extending the class AbstractFormulation
-You need to implement two abstract methods :
+To extend AbstractFormulation, you need to implement two abstract methods :

 1. *createVariables()*: register all the variables used in your formulation.

     ```
-    /* Example of a createVariables() method implementation for the knapsack problem
+    /* Example of a createVariables() method implementation for the knapsack problem.
      * (https://en.wikipedia.org/wiki/Knapsack_problem#Definition)
      */
     protected void createVariables() {